How to Cut an Onion Without Crying

 And if all else fails, you can always buy some onion goggles.
 Yeah, you read that right – onion goggles.

 So which of these tricks to cutting an onion without crying actually work?
 There seems to be a general consensus across the interwebs that both the frozen and chilled onion methods actually do work, while the microwave trick really is a trick (as in it doesn’t work).
-But, the trick to making the cold onion work is following the advice of Gordon Ramsey and leaving that root in tact (trust me, I tried the cold onion trick without keeping the root in tact and ended up reaching for that extra bowl for the tears 😅).
+But, the trick to making the cold onion work is following the advice of Gordon Ramsay and leaving that root in tact (trust me, I tried the cold onion trick without keeping the root in tact and ended up reaching for that extra bowl for the tears 😅).

 There are mixed feelings about the bread method (some say it works, others say it doesn’t).
 When it comes Martha Stewart’s little trick to cutting onions near an open flame, apparently it works…until it doesn’t.
 Cutting an onion under a vent apparently works quite well (as long as you have that flat stovetop).
 As for the goggles, apparently you really do need those onion goggles for this trick to actually work – snorkeling goggles got a big “no”.